open-edge-platform/infra-external/loca-metadata/README.md

 ## Overview

-This sub-repository contains the Lenovo® Open Cloud Automation (LOC-A) Metadata Manager implementation for Edge Infrastructure Manager, which ensure the synchronization of locations metadata between LOC-A and Edge Infrastructure Manager.
+This sub-repository contains the Lenovo® Open Cloud Automation (LOC-A) Metadata Manager implementation for Edge Infrastructure Manager.
+It ensures the synchronization of locations metadata between LOC-A and Edge Infrastructure Manager.

 ## Features

-- Keep in sync LOC-A and Edge Infrastructure Manager by adding and removing sites information in LOC-A
+- Keep LOC-A and the Edge Infrastructure Manager in sync by adding and removing sites information in LOC-A
 - Create/Update/Delete Orchestrator Cloud Service in LOC-A
 - Flexible deployments that span from a standalone binary to container-based orchestrations